marcinjak9/apical.org-gatsby/content/pages/apical-quasi-2-0.md

           - body: Everything you need to compose your magic pack!
             nav: •
             title: "\U0001F996 And more!"
-        subtitle: You can freely combine your products
-        title: With Apical you give space to your creativity
+        subtitle: >-
+          Traditional software only manage Tours & Activities, Apical allows you to combine all the services you want, to give your customer the chance to compose and book their perfect experience in real-time
+        title: 'Apical Dynamic Packaging: free your creativity'
       it:
         items:
           - body: 'Posti letto, stanze, tende e tutto ciò che ti viene in mente'